nan0web/i18n/README.md

 ```
 ## Keywords extractions

-You can also extract translation keys directly from your source code:
+How to extract translation keys directly from your source code?
 ```js
 const content = `
 console.log(t("Hello, {name}!"))